MellianStudios/mod-encounter-logs/README.md

 - gear (including everything)

 ### Requirements
-1. This module relies on hooks which are not present in AC
+1. This module relies on hook which are not present in AC
    - OnUnitSpellCast
-   - OnAddHostileReferenceToThreatContainer
-   - OnRemoveHostileReferenceFromThreatContainer
-   - you can get them here https://github.com/MellianStudios/azerothcore-wotlk/tree/hooks note that there are other hooks not required for this module
+   - you can get it here https://github.com/MellianStudios/azerothcore-wotlk/tree/hooks note that there are other hooks not required for this module
 2. This module depends on nlhomann/json library which is not present in AC

 ### Credits / contributors